jhpyle/docassemble/_docs/fields.md

 "Continue" button.
 When the user presses "Continue," the variable indicated by `field` will be set to `True`.

-# <a name="uploads"></a>Uploads

-## <a name="uploading"></a>Storing files as variables

-Users can upload files, and the files are stored as a variable in **docassemble**.

-{% include side-by-side.html demo="upload" %}

-Note that this question uses the [`fields`] statement, which is explained in more detail [below](#fields).

-When set, the variable `user_picture` will be a special [object] of type [`DAFileList`].
-For instructions about how to make use of uploaded files, see [inserting images].

-## <a name="signature"></a>Gathering the user's signature into a file variable

-The `signature` directive presents a special screen in which the user can sign his or her name with the trackpad or other pointing device.

-{% include side-by-side.html demo="signature" %}

-On the screen, the [`question`] text appears first, then the [`subquestion`] text, then the signature area appears, and then the `under` text appears.

-In this example, the `user_signature` variable will be set to an object of type [`DAFile`].
-This variable can be included in the same way that a document upload can be included.
-For example:

-{% highlight yaml %}
----
-question: |
-  Is this your signature?
-subquestion: |
-  ${ user_signature }
-yesno: user_signature_verified
----
-{% endhighlight %}

-or, if you want to control the width of the image:

-{% highlight yaml %}
----
-question: |
-  Is this your signature?
-subquestion: |
-  ${ user_signature.show(width='1in') }
-yesno: user_signature_verified
----
-{% endhighlight %}

-Signatures can be also be inserted into assembled [documents] in the same way.
-They can also be inserted into [.docx fill-in forms] and [PDF fill-in forms].

-On a small screen, users need as much of the screen as possible to write their signature.
-For this reason, **docassemble** will reduce the size of the navigation bar and put the [`question`] text into the navigation bar.
-For this reason, you should make sure your [`question`] text is very brief -- no longer than "Sign your name."
-You should also make the [`subquestion`] text as brief as possible.
-Although you may be developing your app on a desktop or laptop monitor, your users are probably using smartphones, so test your app on a smartphone.

 # <a name="fields"></a>Setting multiple variables with one screen

-## Creating a list of fields

 The `fields` statement is used to present the user with a list of fields.